-The Friedrich Ebert Stiftung (FES) views young women and men as a decisive factor for democratic development in the region and is keen to strengthen their potential to initiate change in the world of politics and across society.
-Based on the results on a long-term survey, the FES seeks to foster engagement with young people’s situation in the MENA region.
+The Friedrich-Ebert-Stiftung sees young people as a decisive factor for the democratic development of the region and would like to strengthen their potential to initiate changes in politics and society.
+On the basis of the results of the youth study, it wants to encourage a discussion of the situation of young people in the MENA region.

 "Maghreb Youth in Morocco, Algeria and Tunisia", a symposium organized by the Friedrich-Ebert-Stiftung and the Merian Centre for Advanced Studies in…